Conference workshops

 the concept of the “window of tolerance” and how it applies to children’s energy and emotions

-This is a hands-on session designed to spark ideas you can bring straight into your classroom or practice.
+This is a hands-on session, and is designed to spark ideas you can bring straight into your classroom or practice.

 Making sense of behaviour and developmental trauma